rainforestapp/rainforest-cli/README.md

 - `--description "CI automatic run"` - add an arbitrary description for the run.
 - `--embed-tests` - Use with `rainforest export` to export your tests without extracting the steps of an embedded test.
+- `--test-folder /path/to/directory` - Use with `rainforest new`.
+If this option is not provided, rainforest-cli will create a directory with the default path `./spec/rainforest/`.

 #### Specifying Test IDs